Lindsay Ellis: Nostalgia Chick (2008–2014)

-Video essays (2014–2021)
+Video essays (2014–present)

-On her YouTube channel, Ellis frequently made videos about Walt Disney Pictures films.
-Other works include "The Whole Plate," a long-running series examining the Transformers film series and the work of Michael Bay which has received more than 4 million views, and a three-part series about the production of The Hobbit trilogy and its effect on the New Zealand film industry.
+On her YouTube channel, Ellis has frequently made videos about Walt Disney Pictures films.
+Other works include "The Whole Plate", a long-running series examining the Transformers film series and the work of Michael Bay, which has received more than 4 million views, and a three-part series about the production of The Hobbit trilogy and its effect on the New Zealand film industry.
 Her Loose Canon series explores derivations of literary and film characters over time.
 Since 2017, her focus on her channel has been on video essays about films.
-Ellis says she most enjoys thinking about "things that are deeply flawed but have this really interesting potential."
+Ellis says she most enjoys thinking about "things that are deeply flawed but have this really interesting potential".
 Her videos are created with a small team of part-time staff.
 In addition to covering film topics, she has also created videos on being a YouTube content creator.

 Ellis also co-hosts the It's Lit! web series, alongside fellow YouTuber Princess Weekes, for PBS Digital Studios, which explores trends in American literature as a companion piece to The Great American Read on PBS itself.

 The three-part documentary The Hobbit Duology (2018), which Ellis wrote and edited with Angelina Meehan, was a finalist for the 2019 Hugo Award for Best Related Work.

-She was one of the founders of the Standard creator community along with Dave Wiskus, CGP Grey, Philipp Dettmer and many other creators.
+Ellis was one of the founders of the Standard creator community along with Dave Wiskus, CGP Grey, Philipp Dettmer, and many other creators.
 Through Standard, she has released most of her content on Standard's Nebula streaming video service, including an extended cut on Tom Hooper's Les Misérables.
-She releases content early on Patreon where she has over 9,000 patrons, making her one of the top 50 creators on the platform.
+She releases content early on Patreon, where she has over 9,000 patrons, making her one of the top 50 creators on the platform.